tfiers/tomasfiers.net/content/projects/print3d.md

 ---

 We have a [Formlabs](https://formlabs.com/3d-printers/form-2/) stereolithography 3D printer in the lab.
-So why not print some of the 3D structures from the above online visualisation?
+So why not print some of the structures from the above 3D rat brain?